EPA's Role with the Organization for Economic Cooperation and Development (OECD)

 Former EPA Administrator Lisa P. Jackson co-led the U.S. delegation with then-Acting Administrator for U.S. Agency for International Development (USAID), Alonzo Fulgham.

 Administrator Jackson was a keynote presenter on the topic: “Supporting Low-Carbon Development Paths: Win-Win Approaches to Achieve both Mitigation and Development Objectives.”
-In her remarks, the Administrator explained the intertwined connections between the global financial crisis and climate change, the urgent need for international cooperation to address both, and steps being taken by the Obama Administration to address these challenges.
+In her remarks, the Administrator explained the intertwined connections between the global financial crisis and climate change, the urgent need for international cooperation to address both, and steps being taken to address these challenges.

 Climate Change (particularly focused on OECD’s expertise in economic analysis) and Green Growth emerged as key issues for future joint work.
 Senior officials formally adopted a “Policy Guidance on Integrating Climate Change Adaptation into Development Cooperation.”
 Exit